guusbeckett/devdays2023/README.md

 7. `hpa.yaml`: This manifest file contains a Horizontal Pod Autoscaler (HPA) configuration.
 It enables automatic scaling of the sample deployment based on CPU usage.

+8. `prometheus-adapter.yaml`: This manifest file sets up a Prometheus Adapter, which allows Kubernetes to use metrics from Prometheus for the Horizontal Pod Autoscaler (HPA) to perform scaling based on custom metrics.

 Feel free to explore, modify, and experiment with these manifest files during the workshop.
 We encourage you to dive into the configurations and adapt them to your specific use cases.

 ## Getting Started